kunigami/kunigami.github.io/_books/moorish-spain.md

 One interesting way to estimate the conversion of the population was to look at the name registry, and see having more Muslim names.

-# The Caliphate of Córdoba
+## Chapter 4 - The Caliphate of Córdoba

 Chapter focuses on the 10th century, a period of relative peace and economic growth, and thus the peak of Moorish rule under the Caliphate of Córdoba.